crowdsecurity/magento-cs-extension/doc/USER_GUIDE.md

 `Crons jobs → Cache Management → Cron expression for refreshing cache` (`global` scope)

-This task will pull decisions from community blocklist.
+This task will pull decisions from community block-list.

 You can also use the "Refresh cache" button to pull them manually.